pulumi/docs/pulumi-hugo/themes/default/content/blog/dotnet-preview/index.md

 ## What Does Pulumi Enable?

-As a .
-NET developer you can:
+As a .NET developer you can:

 * Declare infrastructure in C#, F#, or Visual Basic NET.
 * Code with favorite IDEs, including Visual Studio, Visual Studio Code, and Rider, with auto-completion and refactoring tools.